trifiasco/EBI-ot-front-end-test/README.md

   - Recharts
   - … or any other library that you are familiar with using

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+To make the setup of the project easy, we have bootstrapped it with [Create React App](https://github.com/facebook/create-react-app).
+Feel free to add any dependencies that will help you with the visualisations by adding them to `package.json` or including them in `public/index.html` as a script tag.

 ## Available Scripts